Committed to Helping

-- Certain types of business debts.
+- Certain types of business debts

-As Texas business owners for more than 15 years, we are particularly attuned to the concerns small businesses face.
+As Texas business owners for more than 15 years, we are particularly attuned to the concerns that small businesses face.
 We draw on this first-hand experience to help our small-business clients achieve their long-term goals.

 Our lawyers in Arlington, TX can determine whether Chapter 7, Chapter 11, or non-bankruptcy solutions will best meet your needs.
 If you are a business owner pursuing Chapter 7, our attorneys can help you wind down a dying business, allowing you to move on to new ventures with a clean start.

 At Norred Law, we assist clients with both personal and business bankruptcies.
 Our firm prides itself on offering personalized, one-on-one client service.
 We do not run a high-volume business that depends on overwhelming the market with advertising and impersonal service.
 Instead, we emphasize quality over quantity to provide our clients with accessible and responsive service.